aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/charts/get-chart-category-axis/_index.md

 type: docs
 url: /charts/category-axis/get/
 weight: 60
-keywords: "Aspose.Cells, Chart Category Axis, REST API, Excel, Cloud API"
+keywords: "Aspose.Cells, Chart Category Axis, Excel, REST API, Cloud Storage, OAuth2, API Documentation"
 description: "Retrieves the category axis of a chart in an Excel worksheet using the Aspose.Cells Cloud REST API."
 ArticleTitle: "Get Chart Category Axis – Aspose.Cells Cloud API Documentation"
 ---

 This REST API retrieves the **Category Axis** of a chart.
 To call this endpoint you must provide a valid OAuth 2.0 access token, and the workbook must be stored in Aspose Cloud storage.

+**Prerequisites**
+Before using this endpoint, ensure that:

+- An OAuth 2.0 token has been obtained and is valid for the Aspose Cloud services.
+- The workbook file is uploaded to Aspose Cloud storage (default or a specified folder).
+- You are using API version **v3.0** as shown in the request URL.
+- The calling application has permission to read the workbook and access its worksheets.

 ## REST API